-Intensive Family Therapy at GAFC: The TRUST System
+Intensive Family Therapy at GAFC: Expediting results through the TRUST System

 Note: Due to the high demand of this model, combined with the level of attention required by therapists, wait lists are common.
 Most clients will begin services within a month of signing up.

-At GAFC, we recognize that traditional one-hour-per-week therapy sessions often fall short in meeting the complex and urgent needs of families in crisis.
-That’s why we’ve developed Intensive Family Therapy (IFT) through our TRUST Program—a dynamic, team-based approach designed to stabilize and strengthen families through deep, coordinated, and responsive care.
+At GAFC, we recognize that traditional, one-hour-per-week therapy sessions often fall short in meeting the complex and urgent needs of families in crisis.
+That’s why we’ve developed Intensive Family Therapy (IFT) through our TRUST Program—a dynamic, team-based approach designed to expedite stabilization and strengthen families through deep, coordinated, and responsive care.

 Intensive Family Therapy is a high-engagement, customized treatment model led by a licensed Family Therapist who functions as the Treatment Team Leader, guiding the therapeutic process with precision and insight.